The intrinsic formality of $E_n$-operads: From biderivations to deformation bicomplexes of Hopf cooperads

 for all $r>1$.
-This requirement amounts to assuming that the components of our homomorphism $\theta: \ROp(r)\rightarrow\NOp(r)$ are derivations in the classical sense when we regard each object $\ROp(r)$ as a plain unitary commutative algebra and each object $\NOp(r)$ as a module over $\ROp(r)$.
+This requirement is equivalent to the assumption that the components of our homomorphism $\theta: \ROp(r)\rightarrow\NOp(r)$ are derivations in the classical sense when we regard each object $\ROp(r)$ as a plain unitary commutative algebra and each object $\NOp(r)$ as a module over $\ROp(r)$.

 In what follows, we still mostly deal with the case where $\ROp$ is a Hopf $\Lambda$-collection and $\NOp$ is a module over $\ROp$ in the category of $\Lambda$-collections.
 In this context, we generally require that $\theta: \ROp\rightarrow\NOp$ preserves the corestriction operators attached to our object and hence, is defined by a homomorphism of $\Lambda$-collections.
 We adopt the notation